syncfusion-content/xamarin.android-docs/xamarin-android/SfMaps/DataLabels.md

 ---
 layout: post
-title: Data Labels
+title: Data Labels in Xamarin.Android Maps control | Syncfusion
-description: This section describes about data labels.
+description: Learn here all about Data Labels support in Syncfusion Xamarin Maps (SfMaps) control, its elements and more.
 platform: Xamarin.Android
 control: SfMaps
 documentation: ug
 ---

-# Data Labels
+# Data Labels in Xamarin.Android Maps (SfMaps)

 Data labels are used to display the values of shapes.